-Introduction to accreditation
+Introduction to Accreditation

-Accreditation is acknowledgement by an external body that a programme meets a defined set of overarching criteria.
-Accreditation by the Royal Society of Biology (RSB) recognises and supports the advancement of skills and education in the biosciences, throughout the UK and internationally.
-Graduates from accredited programmes are equipped with well-rounded knowledge and skills, making them highly employable both within and beyond their chosen field.
+International Accreditation, henceforth referred to as Accreditation, is acknowledgement by an external body that a programme meets a defined set of overarching criteria.
+Accreditation by the RSB recognises and supports the advancement of skills and education in the biosciences.
+Graduates from Accredited programmes are equipped with well-rounded knowledge and skills, making them highly employable both within and beyond their chosen field.